-Mike Roess features beautiful natural and historic settings for your dream wedding.
-A large picnic area overlooks Little Lake Johnson and its white sandy beach.
+Gold Head features beautiful natural and historic settings for your dream wedding.
+A large picnic area overlooks Little Lake Johnson and its white, sandy beach.
 Multiple pavilions of different sizes are nearby, plus an indoor recreation building.
 The facility can accommodate up to 75 people and provides a full kitchen for caterers.
 The large outdoor pavilion can accommodate up to 100 people.
 16 vacation cabins are available for wedding guests.
-Please call the ranger station for pricing and availability (352) 473-4701.
+Please call the Ranger Station for pricing and availability (352) 473-4701.

-In addition to great birding opportunities, Mike Roess has many other kinds of wildlife viewing opportunities.
+In addition to great birding opportunities, Gold Head offers many wildlife viewing opportunities.

 Some of the commonly seen mammals are gray squirrels, cottontail rabbits, and white-tailed deer.
-Sherman’s fox squirrel is a large squirrel with a long, bushy tail and regularly seen along the road and trails.
-The large, sandy mounds of the southeastern pocket gopher are visible all over the park, although the actual gopher is rarely seen.
+Sherman’s Fox Squirrel is a large squirrel with a long, bushy tail and can occasionally be seen along the road and trails.
+The large, sandy mounds of the Southeastern Pocket Gopher are visible throughout the park, although the actual gopher is rarely seen.

 - Please remember to keep a respectful distance to avoid disturbing the wildlife.

 A seven-mile trail ride through the longleaf pine forest and scrub oak forest takes the horse enthusiast to a picnic area overlooking Big Lake Johnson.
-Visitors must first stop at the ranger station to pay the admission fee and receive the combination to the locked gate at the equestrian trailhead.
+Visitors must first stop at the Ranger Station to pay the admission fee and receive the combination to the locked gate at the equestrian trailhead.
 This trail is rated intermediate because of the soft sand on the trail.
-Water is available for horses at the equestrian parking site.
-Picnic tables are also available at the parking area.
-For a shorter trail ride, there are alternate paths that make the ride approximately five miles instead of seven.
+Picnic tables are available at the parking area.
+For a shorter trail ride, there is an alternate path that makes the ride approximately five miles instead of seven.
 Equestrian trail users are not permitted to take their horses on the Florida National Scenic Trail or other designated park trails.